AJ6546/CE888/Assignment_2/Readme.txt

+Please download the entire folder. main.py alone will not work.

 main.py - is a seq2seq evaluator with a default question -
 'Show the times used by climbers to climb mountains in Country Uganda.' which the translater predicted correctly.